jmagman/flutter-wiki/Tree-hygiene.md

 ## tl;dr

 - If you're adding a new feature, you probably will need a design doc.
-Talk to a team member (via [[Chat]]) about it first.
+Talk to a team member (via Discord, see [[Chat]]) about it first.
 - Changes need tests.
 The only common case that does not need a test is a documentation fix.
 If you have to ask "can this be exempted from writing a test," the answer will almost certainly be no if you're changing code.
 A test is a piece of code or build rule that would otherwise fail without your change.
 - Tests must pass.
 Changing existing tests should be done with extreme caution.
 - Regressions should be reverted first and questions asked later.
 Bringing the tree to green is higher priority.